venantius/ultra/README.md

 Ultra is a Leiningen plugin aiming to provide an absolutely kick-ass development environment.

-This project is currently in alpha status - most of the advertised features work, but I haven't yet implemented all of the things I want to implement.

 ## Installation and Configuration

 To install and configure Ultra, add something like the following to your `~/.lein/profiles.clj`